-5. To consider and, if thought fit, to pass the following resolution as a Special Resolution:
+4. To consider and, if thought fit, to pass, the following resolution as an Ordinary Resolution:

-"RESOLVED THAT pursuant to the provisions of Sections 149,150 and 152 and other applicable provisions, if any of the Companies Act, 2013 (the Act), and the Rules made thereunder, read with Schedule IV of the said Act and Regulation 16(1)(b) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (Listing Regulations) [including any statutory modification(s) or re-enactment thereof for the time being in force], Mr. Sharadchandra Abhyankar (DIN: 00108866), Independent Director of the Company, who has submitted a declaration that he meets the criteria for independence as provided in the Act and Listing Regulations, and who is eligible for re-appointment and in respect of whom based on his evaluation of performance, the Nomination & Remuneration Committee has recommended his re-appointment to the Board, be and is hereby re-appointed as an Independent Director of the Company to hold office for a second term of 5 (five) consecutive years, commencing from 17th August, 2019 to 16th August, 2024."
+"RESOLVED THAT pursuant to the provisions of section 149, 150 and 152 and any other applicable provisions of the Companies Act, 2013 (the Act) and the Companies (Appointment and Qualification of Directors) Rules, 2014 (including any statutory modification(s) or re-enactment thereof for the time being in force) read with Schedule IV of the said Act and Regulation 16(1)(b) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, based on the recommendation of the Nomination and Remuneration Committee, Mr. Punit Kumar Jain (DIN: 07325636), being qualified and eligible for appointment as an Independent Director of the Company and in respect of whom the Company has received a notice in writing under section 160 of the Companies Act, 2013 from a member proposing his candidature for the office of Director, be and is hereby appointed as an Independent Director of the Company, not liable to retire by rotation and to hold the office for a term of 5 (five) consecutive years for a term commencing 04th September, 2020 to 3rd September, 2025.